 While art can positively impact our health and wellbeing, it also makes people feel safe.
 Incorporating Indigenous artwork in our facilities is one of the many ways we can make our health care system more accessible and culturally safe for Indigenous patients, clients and their families.
 In honour of Indigenous History Month, here’s a spotlight on some of the incredible Indigenous art found across PHSA.

-Memorial mural at BC Centre for Disease Control
+At BC Centre for Disease Control (BCCDC), Quw'ustun artist

 At the Red Fish Healing Centre for Mental Health and Addiction, Rosalie Dipcsu-Williams spent 188 hours creating a mural to adorn the wall of the centre’s Hummingbird Room which is used for spiritual and cultural healing activities.